apache/druid/docs/querying/datasource.md

 that all datasources other than the leftmost "base" datasource must fit in memory.
 In native queries, the join condition must be an equality.
 In SQL, any join condition is accepted, but only equalities of a certain form (see [Joins in SQL](#joins-in-sql)) execute as part of a native join.
-For other kinds of conditions, planner will try to re-arrange condition such that some of the sub-conditions are evaluated as a filter on top of join and other sub-conditons are left out in the join condition.
+For other kinds of conditions, planner will try to re-arrange condition such that some of the sub-conditions are evaluated as a filter on top of join and other sub-conditions are left out in the join condition.
 In worst case scenario, SQL will execute the join condition as a cross join (cartesian product) plus a filter.